Updated December 6, 2024

 6. Three-ply tissues

 Travel packs of tissues (they have to be three-ply) double as emergency toilet paper.
-I was pleased to see my local dollar store stocks tissues created from 100% bamboo pulp, a sustainable, fast-growing plant.
+I was pleased to see that my local dollar store stocks tissues created from 100% bamboo pulp, a sustainable, fast-growing plant.
 Keep a pack in your purse or in the comfort pack in your day bag.

 dollar-store-travel-tissues